acasil02/EventTrackerProject/README.md

 ## Overview

 This project is about being able to have a list of spendings you have.
 The Program will display all, retrieve one, create, update, and delete a spending of the users choice.
+This project also included JavaScript to load all current list for the program, create, delete, and update all within the same webpage.

 ## Lessons Learned

 Some lessons learned was mainly on how to create a new spending of the users choice.
+Other lessons i have also learned was to properly place and correctly the javascript methods to work and display all information.

 ## REST API Reference